-Throughout our venues, we have been undertaking an LED conversion project to replace old light fixtures with energy saving LED lighting.
+Throughout our venues, we have been undertaking an LED conversion project to replace old light fixtures with energy saving LED lighting, with over 90% of our general lighting replaced.
 We have also installed motion sensor lighting and our team ensure all other lighting is turned off when not in use.

 An example of this change in action could be seen in September 2021, when our iconic His Majesty’s Theatre sign was taken down letter by letter for LED replacement, controller conversion and cleaning.
 Not only are the new LED lights brighter, but they are also more energy efficient, and the new controller means the sign can be switched off late at night to help save power.

 We made an investment during our last cycle of energy contract renewal to ensure that all our venues are supplied by 100% renewable electricity from our provider Scottish and Southern Electricity.

 Interested?
 Then read more about our commitment to renewable energy.

 Working with our waste management provider Taylors Waste, we have been able to achieve a diversion from landfill of over 95%.

 We are working with the Theatre Green Book Sustainable Building and Sustainable Operations framework to help inform our targeted maintenance and improvement plans for our venues in the coming years.
 The Theatre Green Book aims to bring sustainability thinking together into one place, and develop it as straightforward, practical advice on the first steps everyone should be taking to make productions, theatre buildings and front-of-house operations sustainable and is led on by the Theatres Trust, Association of British Theatre Technicians and Buro Happold.